prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 Category | Requirement | Weight
 --- | --- | ---
-Repository | Includes README.md file with detailed instructions. | 15%
+Repository | Includes README.md file with detailed instructions, including the appropriate setup instructions, and the exact `pip` and `python` commands needed to run the program. | 20%
 Info Inputs | Instructs the user to provide an input, and then captures and stores that user input. | 10% Validations | Fails gracefully if encountering an invalid user input (i.e. program does not crash or malfunction if user provides something other than "rock", "paper", or "scissors") | 15%
-Calculations | Displays accurate information about which player is the winner. | 15% Info Outputs | Presents all desired information outputs to the user. | 10% Player Customization | Instructs and enables the user to configure their own player name without revising the code, by passing an environment variable from a local ".env" file. | 15%
+Calculations | Displays accurate information about which player is the winner. | 15% Info Outputs | Presents all desired information outputs to the user. | 10% Player Customization | Instructs and enables the user to configure their own player name without revising the code, by passing an environment variable from a local ".env" file. | 10%
 Dev Process | Submitted via remote Git repository which reflects an incremental revision history with at least a handful of commits. | 20%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.